jfuica/bingada/README.md

 - Install the GNAT Community Edition for your Operating System version.

-- Install GTKAda Community Edition and set the default path where you installed the gnat.
+- Install GtkAda Community Edition and set the default path where you installed the gnat.

-- For gtkada I set C:/GNAT/2019/gtkada (The previous gnat path is needed to be set, because the gtkada needs to be compiled).
+- You might need to adjust bingada.gpr, like setting the path to your gtkada.gpr file or removing the line importing the canberra-ada project, since it is not supported in Windows (see issue #11).

 - You can open the gtkada.gpr file using GPS, or compile with gprbuild -p bingada

+- You need to copy GtkAda DLL files to your execution directory to run bingada.

 # Installation under Ubuntu 16.04 using FSF GNAT